-Indeed, transmission replacements can be one of the most costly repairs to a motor vehicle.
-One report indicates that a transmission replacement for these vehicles would cost $7,500 on average to repair out of warranty.
-With every day these vehicles get closer to the end of their warranty periods and if such a problem remains unfixed in such a vehicle the owner has rather costly repair expenses to unfortunately look forward to.
+With every day these vehicles get closer to the end of their warranty periods and if someone finds himself/herself as the owner of one of these vehicles with such problems remaining unfixed that owner has rather costly repair expenses to unfortunately look forward to.

-If you’re a Californian and you own one of these vehicles and have taken it in several times to the dealer for warranty repairs for abnormal shifting and/or transmission issues the Law Offices of Michael Devlin may be able to help you.
+If you’re a Californian and you own one of these vehicles and have taken it in several times to the dealer for warranty repairs for issues that seemingly can’t be resolved the Law Offices of Michael Devlin may be able to help you.
 The Law Offices of Michael Devlin works to assist California consumers under California’s Lemon Law.
 Under California’s Lemon Law, if you have a case we can assist you at no cost to you as the Law indicates that the manufacturer shall pay your attorney on your behalf!

 Contact us today and we may be able to assist.
 Call (424) 289-2616.